LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/mvc.md

 [UploadController](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/CSharp/MVC/SampleSite/Controllers/UploadController.cs)
 and view
 [Upload/Index.cshtml](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/CSharp/MVC/SampleSite/Views/Upload/Index.cshtml))
-the control flow is the same as in the sample [PAdES signature with file already on server](#pades), but with the URL parameter `userfile` filled.
+is done the control flow is the same as in the sample [PAdES signature with file already on server](#pades), but with the URL parameter `userfile` filled.

 <a name="pades-cosign" />
 ### PAdES co-signature